Guitar solos are one of the building blocks of rock and metal music and having a great-sounding lead guitar tone is critical to a rock song.

 4. Record Several Takes

-After you do all of these it’s time to start recording your guitar solo and to achieve the best result is to record several guitar solo tracks.
+After you do all of these it’s time to start recording your guitar solo and to achieve the best result to record several guitar solo tracks.
 Various guitar solo tracks are great because you will have a choice to use the best take.

 Also, while recording, you will make a few mistakes but don’t be afraid because it’s natural.
 And don’t stop if you make mistake.
 It’s better to record the guitar solo from start to finish despite mistakes.